painvision/BeeTuxMacro/README.md

 > [!WARNING]
 > If you encounter bugs, open an issue, make a pull request, or contact me on [Telegram](https://t.me/NextTimeUsername). [🇷🇺/🇺🇸]

+> 📌 ALERT
+> Any DE on Mutter won't work.
+Macro is working well on pure Wayland DE and compositors

 <p align='center'>
 <a href="https://github.com/painvision/BeeTuxMacro/blob/main/README_ru.md">